Science and technology in France: Mathematics

 The Cartesian Coordinate System was discovered by René Descartes in 1637 (and independently by Pierre de Fermat at the same period).
 The first calculator by Blaise Pascal (Pascaline) was made in 1642. (see also Adding machine) Probability theory was developed by Pierre de Fermat and Blaise Pascal in the seventeenth century (with Gerolamo Cardano and Christiaan Huygens).

 France is home to 11 Fields Medalists, second only to the United States in number of Fields Medalists.
 The fictitious mathematician Nicolas Bourbaki's "association of collaborators" is based at École Normale Supérieure in France.

 Nuclear power

 France carried out its first test of an atomic bomb in Algeria in 1960 and some operational French nuclear weapons became available in 1964.
 Then, France executed its first test of the much more powerful hydrogen bomb over its South Pacific Ocean test range in 1968; this first hydrogen bomb was dropped from a strategic bomber.
 France was the fourth de facto nuclear power after United States, Soviet Union and United Kingdom.

 Space science

+In 1961 CNES was established.
 In 1965, France was the third nation, after the former USSR and the United States, to launch its own space satellite.
 The French no longer launch their own satellites, however, preferring instead to contribute to the European Space Agency.